Comparative study of methodologies to compute the intrinsic Gilbert damping: interrelations, validity and physical consequences: Torque response methods

-We first note that the perturbative approach suggested by Edwards describes reasonably well the large broadening range (i.e., mostly given by the interband transitions), but breaks down for low $\eta$.
-This is an expected behaviour since it does not include the intraband transitions that display the $\eta^{-1}$ behavior~\cite{Edwards:2016be}.
+We first note that the perturbative approach suggested by Edwards~\cite{Edwards:2016be} describes reasonably well the large broadening range (i.e., mostly given by the interband transitions), but deviates from the other approaches for low $\eta$.
+This is an expected behaviour since it does not include the intraband transitions that display the $\eta^{-1}$ behavior within the constant broadening model.
 In the clean limit, the Gilbert damping computed from the perturbative SO-TCM approaches zero for all elements, in a very monotonic way for Co and Ni, but not for Fe.
-This method thus appears to be valid only when $\lambda_\text{SOI}\ll\eta$.
-The SO-TCM formula including the SOI in the states (i.e., Kambersky's formula) provides a good approximation for $\alpha$ in the whole range of broadenings.
-Nonetheless, as discussed concerning the XC-TCM, for systems containing heavy metal elements, the SOI may worsen the agreement between the approaches.
-Differently from the XC-TCM that provides all the contributions to the Gilbert damping, the SO-TCM does not include the enhancement due to spin pumping contributions.
+This method is thus found to be in agreement with the other ones only when $\lambda_\text{SOI}\ll\eta$.
+The SO-TCM formula including the SOI in the states (i.e., Kambersky's formula) matches very well $\alpha$ obtained within ISM in the whole range of broadenings.

-We also performed calculations including external magnetic fields up to $\sim\SI{7}{\tesla}$.
-The results obtained with SO-TCM were found to be insensitive to the strength of the field.
-This seems surprising, as the justification for the expansion in Eq.~\eqref{tsm} described in Refs.~\onlinecite{Hankiewicz:2007iy,Edwards:2016be} hinges on it.
-We conclude that the validity of Eq.~\eqref{sotcm} does not depend on the magnetic field.
-On the account of the previous results, we verified that Eq.~\eqref{sotcm} fully including the SOI (in the torque operators and within the electronic eigenstates) provides a good approximation for the Gilbert damping in bulk systems.
-The SO-TCM should also work in layered structures where the spin pumping is not active and the total magnetization is measured.

 Finally, after demonstrating that the SO-TCM provides very similar results to the ISM, we can use it to resolve the wave-vector-dependent contributions to the Gilbert parameter by planes in the reciprocal space, as